MENU

 B2

-• Eligibility requirement exceptions may be considered on a case-by-case basis and requires the approval of the provost.
-An eligibility waiver request must be submitted to the provost by the academic unit head through the respective college dean.
+GSA eligibility requirement exceptions may be considered on a case-by-case basis and requires the approval of the Office of the Provost.
+GSA eligibility waiver requests must be submitted to the Associate Provost for Academic Affairs by the Academic Unit Head through the respective College Dean for review and approval.

 Graduate assistantship contracts must be received from the academic unit at least two weeks prior to the date of the first paycheck.
 Contracts received late may result in a delay of payment.
 All students must sign and submit their teaching assistant (TA) or research assistant (RA) contracts prior to starting work.

-Contract Requirements for Doctoral Graduate Research Assistant Tuition Scholarships (DGRATS)
+Eligibility Requirements for Doctoral Graduate Research Assistant Tuition Scholarships (DGRATS 2.0)

-Doctoral Graduate Research Assistant Tuition Scholarships (DGRATS) are full tuition scholarships awarded to full-time Graduate Research Assistant (GRA) doctoral students who are supported by stipends charged to a research grant or contract for a complete semester or supported by a full national fellowship.
+Effective August 4, 2024, Doctoral Graduate Research Assistant Tuition Scholarships (DGRATS) may be awarded to full-time Graduate Research Assistant (GRA) doctoral students who are supported a research grant or contract which includes

-To be eligible for a DGRATS contract, a graduate student must meet the following requirements:
+To be eligible for a DGRATS contract, a graduate student must meet the following academic requirements:

-• A minimum grade point average of 3.2 is required.
+• Maintain a minimum grade point average (GPA) of 3.0.

-• International Students: If the student’s home language is not English, evidence of proficiency in both written and spoken English must be provided (Graduate Policy GP 4.11) which is defined as:
+• International Students: If the student’s home language is not English, evidence of proficiency in both written and spoken English must be provided as outlined below.
+See English Language Proficiency and Language Requirements for Graduate Student Employment Policy for reference.

 • DGRATS: a minimum score on at least one of the following proficiency tests (taken no more than two years before attendance at Florida Tech):